-The federal government operates more than 2,000 separate subsidy programs, a doubling of subsidy programs since the mid-1980s.9 The scope of federal activities has greatly expanded in recent decades, along with the sizeof the federal budget.
-The federal government subsidizes farm businesses, retirees, school lunches, rural utilities, the energy industry, rental housing, public broadcasting, job training, foreign aid activities, foreign purchases of weapons, urban transit services, and many other types of activities and people.
+The federal government operates more than 2,200 separate subsidy programs, more than twice as many as in the 1980s.10 That indicates that the scope of federal activities has expanded in recent decades along with the size of the federal budget.
+The federal government subsidizes farmers, retirees, school lunches, rural utilities, the energy industry, rental housing, public broadcasting, job training, foreign aid, urban transit, and many other types of people and activities.

-Table 1 includes cuts to subsidies in agriculture, commerce, energy, housing, foreign aid, and other areas.
-These cuts wouldn’t eliminate all of the unjustified subsidies in the federal budget, but they would be a good start.
-Government subsidies are like addictive drugs, undermining America’s traditions of individual reliance, voluntary charity, and entrepreneurialism.
+Table 2 included cuts to subsidies in agriculture, commerce, energy, housing, foreign aid, and other activities.
+These cuts would not eliminate all of the unjustified subsidies in the federal budget, but they would be a good start.
+Government subsidies are like an addictive drug, undermining America’s traditions of individual reliance, voluntary charity, and entrepreneurialism.

 Unfortunately, policymakers and the courts have mainly discarded federalism in recent decades.
 Congress has undertaken many activities that were traditionally reserved to state and local governments through the mechanism of “grants-in-aid.”
 Grant programs are subsidies that are combined with federal regulatory controls to micromanage state and local activities.
-In fiscal 2011, federal aid to the states will total $625 billion, which will be distributed through more than 1,100 separate programs.10
+In 2013, federal aid to the states will total $561 billion, which will be distributed through more than 1,100 separate programs.11

 Furthermore, federal aid stimulates overspending by state governments and creates a web of complex federal regulations that destroy state innovation.
 At all levels of the aid system, the focus is on regulatory compliance and spending, not on delivering quality public services.
 The aid system destroys government accountability because each level of government can blame the other levels when programs fail.
 It is a “triumph of expenditure without responsibility.”